pdxjohnny/pdxjohnny.github.io/content/posts/wireguard.md

 ## Checking If You Have It

-To check if you're Linux distro alreay has wireguard support, look in the modules directory.
+To check if you're Linux distro already has wireguard support, look in the modules directory.

 > My version at the moment is `5.6.4-152.current`, yours will